BeyondATC/BeyondATC_Wiki/docs/announcements/llm.md

 **Reduced costs**

 Our proprietary, homegrown LLM is specifically designed for BeyondATC’s unique requirements.
-By running directly on the user’s local machine instead of relying on expensive server infrastructure, we have significantly reduced operational costs.
-This cost-efficient design enables us to offer this update as a **free enhancement** to all users.
+By running directly a distributed model instead of relying on expensive server infrastructure, we have significantly reduced operational costs.
+This enables us to offer this update as a **free enhancement** to all users.

 ## Key features